Butler Wash Ruins

 Permits, Fees and Roads

-Permits and fees are currently required for several hikes in this area.
+Permits and fees are required for several hikes in this area.
 Some permits are payable at the trailheads, others must be obtained from BLM field offices.
 Many of the dirt roads in this area are impassable when wet, snowy or muddy.
 Check at the visitor center or the ranger station before traveling into the backcountry.
 Permits are needed for both day and overnight trips, and backpackers must make advance reservations.

 Previous Image Next Image